DOUGLAS K. BEREUTER PROGRAM FOR JUNIOR ASSOCIATES IN ASIAN AFFAIRS

 Candidates must have the following:

 - Received a post-graduate degree within the past two years.
-In addition, to be considered a candidate must have completed and obtained this degree prior to the beginning of the application period for a program.
+In addition, to be considered a candidate must have completed and obtained this degree prior to the beginning of the program period

 - Completed graduate studies in Asia-related areas: international relations, international development, public administration, public policy, law, political science, economics, or sociology with work experience in Asia